Descriptions of Sex or Gender-Based Harassment/Discrimination

 • Unwelcome conduct based on sexual orientation or gender identity

 A finding that such unwelcome conduct actually occurred is not enough, in itself, to support a Title IX violation for hostile environment harassment.
-Rather, a Title IX violation occurs only when it is further found, by a preponderance of evidence, that as a result of the unwelcome conduct the complainant was effectively denied equal access to the University's educational program or activity.
+Rather, a Title IX violation occurs only when it is further found, by a preponderance of evidence, that as a result of the unwelcome conduct, the complainant was effectively limited or denied equal access to the University's educational program or activity.

 "Dating violence" means violence committed by a person—